 After leaving the property, we headed over to Tex Drive In, Mauna Kea Tea, and Two Ladies Kitchen (I wrote about them a few years ago here, but you can see an update here).
 Then, we made our way back to the property, arriving back around 5 pm.
 It’s worth noting that our room did become available not long after we left at around 12:00 pm.

 Because my Suite Reward request cleared before checking in, I knew what type of room we’d receive.
 And for this stay, we got a one-bedroom suite on the lobby level just to the left of the front desk.

 Upon entering the room, you’ll find a small dining area with a wet bar, microwave, mini-fridge, cabinet space, coffee maker, and expansive counter space.
 In the cabinets and drawers, you’ll even find dining ware.

 Of course, thanks to my Marriott Bonvoy status, we received two complimentary bottles of water per day.

 Further into the room, we find the living room.
 Here, you’ll find a large sectional, a coffee table, and a large HDTV with Netflix, Hulu, etc.

 To the right of the TV, in the space between the bedroom and bathroom, is a small closet.
 Here, you’ll find the iron, ironing board, and an umbrella.

 Just past the living room TV is the bedroom.
 In our particular room, we had a king bed, which has a nightstand on the right and chairs on either side.
-On the left of the bed is a floor lamp rather than a desk one, though.
-And, of course, across from the bed is a large TV, desk with chair, and a set of dressers.
+On the left of the bed is a floor lamp with a small floating shelf built-in to the headboard in place of a nightstand and table lamp.
+Then, across from the bed is a large TV, desk with chair, and a set of dressers.